yeruslan72-svg/AVCS-VIRTUAL-COMPANY/docs/Architecture_Reconciliation.md

 HELM	decision_state: DECISION_MADE
 CAPTAIN	structural_coherence: INTACT
 Authority Gate	authority_status: AWAITING_AUTHORITY
-Record	status: COMPLETED, authorized: true
+Record	decision cycle COMPLETED; authorization state recorded as AUTHORIZED
+Result:

-Result: All components produced expected output.
-The full decision cycle completed successfully.
+All tested components produced the expected constitutional outputs, in the prescribed dependency order, and the full decision cycle completed successfully.

+On the Record:

+Authorization and completion are distinct structural states.
+The record preserves both:

+Authorization — a human authority state, recorded at the moment it was given.

+Completion — the state of the decision cycle, recorded after all structural stages were performed.

+Completion does not imply authorization, and authorization does not imply execution.

 6. PRINCIPLES ESTABLISHED
 Two foundational principles were established from this test: